fbpx

 In medical professions, dyspraxia is also sometimes referred to as “Developmental Coordination Disorder” or DCD.

-If your child has recently been diagnosed with dyspraxia, or if you suspect that your child is dyspraxic, a ton of questions come up:
+If your child has recently been diagnosed with dyspraxia, or if you suspect that your child is dyspraxic,

 • Is this a medical problem, a neurological problem or a psychological problem?